JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 He sighed heavily as he ran a hand down his face.
 “I guess it didn’t work out after all, huh?
 You told me it was helping you feel better.
 That each day you felt yourself move on a little, you would cross off the date.
 But I think that you were lying to both of us when you said that it was getting better.”
 Then he shook his head, “Did you know that every single day was crossed off for all those months?
 No one moves on that easily, especially when they were like family.”

 I couldn’t find the right words anymore.
 So I just leaned on the railing next to him and stayed silent.
-For a moment, no one spoke nor moved.
+For serveral beats, no one spoke nor moved.
 I realized that I was holding in a breath when he slowly turned his gaze towards me.
 A part of myself wanted to challenge his stare but decided, in the end, to just look away.

 Then he spoke softly, “I don’t have the right to say that I know what you’ve been going through.
 I wasn’t there.
-I didn’t have to watch my best friend killed before my eyes.
+I didn’t have to watch my best friend die before my eyes.
 No one expects you to move on like this.
 No one expects you to be okay.
 But I do believe that you wanted to say those words for a reason.
 And deep *deep* down, you were tired of acting like everything was okay."

 My chest suddenly felt heavy but instead of the usual feeling of shame, I felt something warm and comforting bloom inside.
-It became harder and harder not to break down in front of him.
+It became harder and harder to not break down in front of him.
 To show him that something was indeed wrong.
 But to actually say it aloud, that was too terrifying.
 I had never admitted to someone else how I felt about Grayson’s death.
 They had all said that I was innocent, just another victim of a senseless shooting.
 But I was nothing but a bystander.
 There were so many things that I could have done to prevent him from being shot.
 No one knew about that though.
 What would Charlie think of me when he finally realizes that I was not innocent at all?

 I could only whisper, afraid that any louder, he would hear my voice tremble.
 “You should go.”